BrynjulvBrynjulvsen/kafka-workshop/README.md

    ```
    The task should finish without errors after producing a single test message, proving your toolchain is ready for the coding exercises.

+### Optional tooling: `kcat`
+Some later exercises demonstrate Avro-aware CLI consumption using [`kcat`](https://github.com/edenhill/kcat).
+Install it now if you want that tooling ready:

+- macOS (Homebrew): `brew install kcat`
+- Debian/Ubuntu: `sudo apt-get install kcat`
+- Other platforms: consult the project README for binaries or build instructions.

+Verify the install with `kcat -V`.
+You can skip this if you prefer to rely solely on the provided Kotlin code and Kafka console clients.

 ## Prerequisites
 * Docker
   * Alternatively, a locally installed and configured Kafka + schema registry